 I actually cooked this Kamut in a pressure cooker.
 Yes, I am learning to cook so many grains since taking those three classes from Chef Brad.
 Grains are such a great food storage item.
 The grains can really stretch a food budget as well.
 I did a post about how to use a pressure complete with FREE printables, it’s at the bottom of this post.
 You will use the same directions as rice but just cook it a little longer and use different water amounts.
 Easy peasy, and so versatile!

 1. Use 1 cup Kamut to 2 cups water.
 Place the water and Kamut Grain in the pressure cooker.
-Put the lid on the pressure cooker and lock in place.
+Put the lid on the pressure cooker and lock it in place.
 Move the button on top to PRESSURE.

 2. Push the HIGH button and push until you see 30 (minutes).